NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 chances of (prompt) "success".

-An issue that hasn't been interacted with for 60 days or a PR for 90 days and in the vas majority of cases deserve an aggregate indication of those individual preferences for the above reason.
+An issue that hasn't been interacted with for 60 days or a PR for 90 days and in the vast majority of cases deserve an aggregate indication of those individual preferences for the above reason.

 Honesty and transparency are better in informing an individual's action